ethereum/EIPs/EIPS/eip-FOCIL.md

 5. Received two or fewer local ILs from this IL committee member (see Local IL equivocation section below).
 6. The local IL is correctly signed by the validator.
 7. The validator is part of the IL committee.
+8. The size of a local IL does not exceed the maximum size allowed (e.g., 8 KB).

 ---

 ##### Proposer
+- **`Slot N`, `t=0 to 11s`**: The proposer receives local ILs from the P2P network, forwarding and caching those that pass the CL P2P validation rules.

 - **`Slot N`, `t=11s`**:
 The proposer freezes its view of local ILs and asks the EL to update its execution payload by adding transactions from its view (the exact timings will be defined after running some tests/benchmarks).
 Optionally, an RPC endpoint can be added to allow the proposer to request the missing local ILs from its peers (e.g., by committee index).